nathanjhood/UBento/README.md

     > docker export -o "C:\Users\<username>\ubuntu_minimal.tar" "<UbuntuContainerID>"
     ```

     NOTE: If you're choosing option 2 of the above - building a distro from source, by pulling a clean Ubuntu image from Docker Desktop and importing it - then I strongly suggest scrolling down to [TIPS:Building from source] for a clear understanding of the difference between the image hosted on the UBento "Release" page, and the Ubuntu image hosted by Docker.
 If building from source, the majority of this document only applies if you follow the provided instructions in [TIPS] correctly, before proceeding any further.
 If you choose to deviate from these instructions, you will simply have to adjust all the given advice accordingly - just a friendly dev-to-dev FYI :)

 ## Importing the .tar file to run as a distro in WSL

 We then have a few options for how we wish to store UBento, such as using the dynamic virtual hard drive (.vhd or .vhdx) format, and backing up and/or running from external storage drives.
 The ```--export``` command in the below example stores a backup mountable image in the 'D:\' drive (which can be a smart card or USB memory, etc), but you may of course place the files anywhere you like (see [TIPS] for more storage examples).

 ```
-> wsl --import UBento "C:\My\Install\Folder" "C:\Users\<username>\ubuntu_minimal.tar"
+> wsl --import UBento "C:\My\Install\Folder" "C:\Users\<username>\ubento.tar"

 > wsl --export UBento "D:\My\Backup\Folder\ubento.vhdx" --vhd
 ```